-- (1) If a child or young person is the subject of a proceeding in a court, the following people are the only people who may be present at the hearing of the proceeding: - (a) an officer of the court; - (b) a party to the proceeding, a lawyer representing the party, and an employee of the lawyer; - (c) a parent of the child or young person; - (d) someone else who has daily care responsibility, or long-term care responsibility, for the child or young person; - (e) anyone else the court admits as the child's or young person's representative; - (f) the director-general or an authorised person under the Children and Young People Act 2008; - (g) the public advocate or a person authorised by the public advocate for this section; - (h) a person who has, or a representative of an entity that has, provided a report under the care and protection chapters;
+- (1) If a child or young person is the subject of a proceeding in a court, the following people are the only people who may be present at the hearing of the proceeding: - (a) an officer of the court; - (b) a party to the proceeding, a lawyer representing the party, and an employee of the lawyer; - (c) a parent of the child or young person; - (d) someone else who has daily care responsibility, or long-term care responsibility, for the child or young person; - (e) anyone else the court admits as the child's or young person's representative;

-- (i) for a criminal proceeding-a person who attends the proceeding to prepare a news report of the proceeding and is authorised to attend for that purpose by the person's employer; - Note Publishing certain information about proceedings involving children is an offence (see Criminal Code, s 712A (Publishing identifying information about childrens proceedings)). - (j) for a criminal proceeding-a person who was a victim of an offence to which the proceeding relates, unless the person is excluded by the court under subsection (2); - (k) for a criminal proceeding in which circle sentencing is being considered-a person involved in the circle sentencing; - (l) anyone else required or permitted to be present by the court or under the Children and Young People Act 2008 or any other Act. - (2) A court may exclude a person who was a victim of an offence to which a criminal proceeding relates from being present at the hearing of the proceeding if it considers it is appropriate to do so having regard to- - (a) the person's behaviour or expected behaviour; or - (b) the nature of the person's relationship with the child or young person.
+- (f) the director-general or an authorised person under the Children and Young People Act 2008; - (g) the public advocate or a person authorised by the public advocate for this section: - (h) if the child or young person is an Aboriginal or Torres Strait Islander person- - (i) the Aboriginal and Torres Strait Islander children and young people commissioner; or - (ii) a person authorised by the Aboriginal and Torres Strait Islander children and young people commissioner for this section; - (i) a person who has, or a representative of an entity that has, provided a report under the care and protection chapters; - (j) for a criminal proceeding-a person who attends the proceeding to prepare a news report of the proceeding and is authorised to attend for that purpose by the person's employer; - Note Publishing certain information about proceedings involving children is an offence (see Criminal Code, s 712A (Publishing identifying information about childrens proceedings)). - (k) for a criminal proceeding-a person who was a victim of an offence to which the proceeding relates, unless the person is excluded by the court under subsection (2); - (l) for a criminal proceeding in which circle sentencing is being considered-a person involved in the circle sentencing; - (m) anyone else required or permitted to be present by the court or under the Children and Young People Act 2008 or any other Act.

+- (2) A court may exclude a person who was a victim of an offence to which a criminal proceeding relates from being present at the hearing of the proceeding if it considers it is appropriate to do so having regard to- - (a) the person's behaviour or expected behaviour; or - (b) the nature of the person's relationship with the child or young person.